 Since so many North Carolinians head toward the mountains for fall colors (for good reason) we reached out to ExploreAsheville.com for advice.
 They generously shared some recommended routes, and some breathtaking pictures, with us.
 They have even separated the routes by time of season, since the leaves in higher elevations change first.

-The North Carolina mountains were the best place to start for fall colors, but keep reading for information on scenic drives for fall color close to Charlotte.
+The North Carolina mountains are the best place to start for fall colors, but keep reading for information on scenic drives for fall color close to Charlotte.

 Also, for those who want to really stay close to home, here’s a collection of pictures and an interactive map of fall colors in Charlotte.
 You can even add to the map!

 One of the most useful resources for planning your trip to the North Carolina mountains for fall color is Explore Asheville’s Fall Color Map & Fall Leaves Schedule.

 Follow the above link, and drag the red dot on the time line to see the projected peak color, starting around October 7th, move across the mountains.
 The actual dates depend on weather conditions, and Explore Asheville might tweak the map as the season progresses, but bottom line: at the highest elevations, visit in early October, and in lower elevations peak leaf watching dates are probably from late October to around November 4th.

 You might also find the foliage map on smokymountains.com/fall-foliage-map useful for visualizing when different places will start to experience fall colors.

 All of the drives described below start in or near Asheville, which is about a two hour drive from Charlotte.